Jonesterw/Neumophic-player/README.md

 ## Features

 - **Automatic Library Scan:** Scans your system’s default `Music` folder for audio files (`.mp3`, `.m4a`, `.wav`, `.ogg`).
-- **Metadata Enhancement:** Enriches your library with artist, album, and high-quality album art from The AudioDB API.
+- **Instant Startup & Background Fetching:** Starts immediately by quickly scanning your library.
+Album art and enhanced metadata are then fetched from The AudioDB API in the background without blocking the UI.
-- **Local Album Art:** Falls back to image files in the `assets/album art` folder if no API art is found.
+- **Local Album Art Fallback:** If the API doesn't find art, it will try to match songs with images in your local `assets/album art` folder.
 - **Full Player Controls:** Play, pause, next, previous, shuffle, and repeat (all/one) modes.
 - **Dynamic Playlist:**
     - Real-time search to filter your library by title, artist, or album.